sainas/AnimeToday/README.md

 ## Introduction
 Anime fans always want to keep up with their favorite anime.
 Let **AnimeToday** help you do it.

 **AnimeToday** is an anime tracking application.
 Instead of checking the website multiple times per day, with **AnimeToday**, you will be notified once the anime you are following have new episodes air.
-Moreover, it will give you the url of that episode, so that you can start watch with only one click!
+Moreover, it will give you the url of the episode, so that you can start watch with only one click!

 Now it only support *crunchyroll.com*.
 It will expend to more websites in the future.